-A mini-internship/practicum is a unique learning experience that integrates academic studies with practical work.
-This agreement is written by the student in consultation with the mini-internship/practicum site supervisor and University faculty supervisor.
-It shall serve to clarify the educational purpose of the mini-internship/practicum and ensure an understanding of the total learning experience among the principal parties involved.
-(Read the Mini-Internship/Practicum Manual before completing this agreement.
+An internship is a unique learning experience that integrates academic studies with practical work.
+This agreement is written by the student in consultation with the internship site supervisor and University Faculty Supervisor.
+It shall serve to clarify the educational purpose of the internship and ensure an understanding of the total learning experience among the principal parties involved.
+(Read the Internship Manual before completing this agreement.
 Prospective student interns must also prepare a resume, submit an unofficial copy of university transcripts or course audit papers, and complete the Undergraduate Registration Permission Form along with this learning contract in detail, before obtaining the required signatures for approval and registering for the academic course).